 Alta Bay, located in Higgovale, the most up-market suburb of the City Bowl of Cape Town, is set high on the slopes of Table Mountain, with beautiful views over Table Bay and the City, yet only 3 km away from most of Cape Town's attractions including the Waterfront, Camps Bay and Clifton beaches and within walking distance of Kloof Street with its many restaurants and coffee shops.

 We suggest our guests to have their own transport during their stay at Alta Bay.
 Having their own car will give them flexibility for their day trips.
 Kloof Street is only 1 km away, which is an easy walk downhill.
 However, to come back is quite an exercise.

 All rooms include the following:

-A full continental breakfast (served in room / on terrace from 9h to 11h) is available on request at an extra charge.
-Should guest(s) prefer breakfast earlier, there is a choice of restaurants and coffee shops (open from 7h) at walking distance (900m)
+A Continental or French breakfast (served in room / on terrace from 9h to 11h) is available on request at an extra charge.
+Management needs to be notified the day before prior to 18h.
+Should guest(s) prefer breakfast earlier, there is a choice of restaurants and coffee shops (open from 7h) at walking distance (1 km).

 |The Loft||The Bay Suite|

 On Site Facilities